 What should be done?

-Since 2011, PAX has investigated the history of the conflict and the human rights situation of the civilian population in the Cesar mining region and published several reports.
-Based on this research, PAX, together with allied European NGOs, has campaigned to raise awareness among mining companies, European energy companies, and, to a lesser extent, also port and transport companies, local governments (for example, the Amsterdam city council), and financial institutions about their responsibilities toward the victims of armed conflict in Cesar, in line with international standards for responsible business conduct.
-PAX has supported the victims to strengthen their capacity to advocate for their demands.
+PAX has been investigating the history of the conflict and the human rights situation of the civilian population in the Cesar mining region, publishing several reports.
+Based on this research, PAX, together with allied European NGOs, continues to campaign to raise awareness among mining companies, European energy companies, and, to a lesser extent, also port and transport companies, local governments (for example, the Amsterdam city council), and financial institutions about their responsibilities toward the victims of armed conflict in Cesar, in line with international standards for responsible business conduct.
+PAX is supporting the victims to strengthen their capacity to advocate for their demands.
 Together with the victims of Cesar’s “blood coal,” we urge companies in the coal supply chain to take responsibility for the negative human rights consequences.
 This includes recognizing the victims, acknowledging their own role in these events and in the supply chain, and contributing to remedies for the injustices to which they are linked or contributed to, that continue to impact the victims.

 The Dark Side of Coal